 There shall be a Nominating Committee composed of three (3) members and one (1) alternate selected by the general membership at the January meeting.
 The committee shall elect a chairperson.

-The committee shall meet and nominate at least one (1) eligible person they agree to be best qualified for each office to be filled.
+The committee shall meet, consider the current membership, and nominate at least one (1) eligible person they agree to be best qualified for each office to be filled.
 More than one (1) eligible person can be nominated for a position if the committee agrees the eligible people to be equally qualified.
+The committee is under no obligation to nominate current board members.
 Nominees shall be presented to the membership at the February meeting; prior consent of nominees is required.

-A copy of the Bylaws shall be given to the committee.
+A copy of the Bylaws and current membership roll shall be given to the committee.

 Nominations from the floor shall be accepted after the presentation from the